Genival

 I'm interested in Algebraic cyles and its connections.
 Topics include cycle class maps, Hodge-D and Hodge conjectures, higher Chow groups, real regulators and related topics.

-1. Radially symmetric solutions to a Lane-Emden type system.
-Preprint 2024
+5. Radially symmetric solutions to a Lane-Emden type system.
+Under peer review (Nonlinear Analysis)

 with James Lewis